javascript-tutorial/en.javascript.info/6-async/01-callbacks/article.md

 The "pyramid" of nested calls grows to the right with every asynchronous action.
 Soon it spirales out of control.

-So this way of coding appears not so good.
+So this way of coding isn't very good.

 We can try to alleviate the problem by making every action a standalone function, like this: